NadhaIrshad/NadhaIrshad/README.md

 - 👋 Hi, I’m @NadhaIrshad, a 2nd year Electronic and Telecommunication Engineering Undergraduate @ University of Moratuwa
-- 👀 I’m interested in Machine Learning and AI, Computer Vision, Deep Learning, Embedded ML and IoT.
+- 👀 I’m interested in Computer vision and pattern recognition, deep learning, machine learning & AI.
 - 💻 I'm currently working on a variety of projects that combine my interests in Computer vision and pattern recognition, deep learning, machine learning & AI, IoT & electronics, and robotics.

 <!---